enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 *"An Android crackme arose from hell.
 It doesn't make prisoners"*
 </div>

-This post details a way of solving the level 3 of Android crackmes released by the OWASP guys.
-Assuming you want to reproduce this write-up, let's make sure you know about binary disassemblers, decompilers, bytecode and crackmes before reading this post.
+This post details a way of solving the level 3 of the Android crackmes released by the OWASP guys.
+Assuming you want to reproduce this write-up, let's make sure you have heard about binary disassemblers, decompilers, bytecode and crackmes before reading this post.
+Anyhow, you can go further with the reading although some steps will be omitted.

 **Requirements: What do we need?**

-* Android phone or emulator to run the crackme APK
+* Android phone or emulator to run the crackme APK.
-* Binary disassembler to analyze assembly code and/or ARM decompiler to get C-like code.
-(IDA Pro and Hex-rays decompiler or radare2)
+* Binary disassembler to analyze assembly code and/or ARM decompiler to get C-like code. (`IDA Pro` with `Hex-rays` decompiler or `radare2` with `retdec`/`snowman` decompilers).
-* Android decompiler of your preference to obtain Java code.
-(BytecodeViewer, Jadx-gui, JEB, JD-GUI,...)
+* Android decompiler of your preference to obtain Java code. (`BytecodeViewer`, `Jadx-gui`, `Procyon`, `JEB`, `JD-GUI`,...).
-* Very basic understanding of the JNI interface
+* Very basic understanding of the JNI interface.
-* Time and a bit of thinking
+* Time and a bit of thinking.

 **Assumptions and highlights:**

-* There are two previous levels with less difficulty, I would recommend to take a look at the challenges or write-ups first of reading this one
+* There are two previous levels with less difficulty, I would first recommend to take a look at the other write-ups before reading this one.
 * Anti-instrumentation, anti-debugging, anti-tampering and anti-rooting checks are in place both at the Java and native level.
-We do not need to bypass all of them but get the flag
+We do not need to bypass all of them but get the flag.
 * The Android phone does not need to be rooted.
-If rooted, root checks should be overcome as well
+If rooted, root checks should be overcome as well.
 * The native layer is where important code is executed.
-Do not be distracted with the Java bytecode
+Do not be distracted with the Java bytecode.
 * Static reverse engineering is enough to obtain the secrets to pass the string verification.
-Therefore, all security checks do not need to be circumvented
+Therefore, all security checks do not need to be circumvented.
 * Dynamic binary instrumentation is not required although it could help to speed up the flag extraction.
 This write-up does not utilize this technique
 * `Hex-rays` decompiler was used due to the quick decompilation of ARM code.
 However, `radare2` can also do a great job when disassembling ARM code.